Audit Projects

 Fulton County, GA, 2020 General Election

-• AuditEngine processed 148,580 images out of a total of 528,777 ballots, with 3,923 BMD ballots, resulting in 2,018 disagreed votes among 61 contests.
-More than 99% of the individual contests were fully agreed.
+• AuditEngine processed 148,580 images out of a total of 528,777 ballots.
+This included 3,923 BMD ballots.
+The result of the audit was 2,018 disagreed votes (individual contests) among 2,797,303 individual contests—a disagreement rate of 0.072%.
+This means that over 99.928% of the individual contests were fully agreed upon.

-• AuditEngine "read" the human readable text on 3,923 Dominion BMD summary sheets with no disagreements.
+• AuditEngine “read” the human-readable text on 3,923 Dominion BMD summary sheets with no disagreements.

 DeKalb County, GA, 2022-05-24 Primary Election